maflcko/b-c-gui-translations-review/reviews/eu.md

         <extracomment>Text explaining the current status of a transaction, shown in the status field of the details window for this transaction.
 This status represents a transaction confirmed in 6 or more blocks.</extracomment>
         <translation>%1 konfirmazio</translation>

 YES
-The Basque (eu) translation for "%1 confirmations" should use the plural form, since the number (%1) can be more than one.
-The correct plural form is "konfirmazioak".
-Also, there shouldn't be a trailing space or missing letter.
+The translation is incorrect because "konfirmazio" is not correct in Basque for "confirmations".
+The correct translation should be "konfirmazio" for singular, but for plural it should be "konfirmazio", which is still not quite right; the correct plural form in Basque is "konfirmazio".
+However, the actual Basque for "confirmation" is "berrespen", and the plural form is "berrespen".
+Additionally, the word is missing the plural suffix and adaptation for "%1" (e.g. "%1 berrespen").

 Correct translation:
-%1 konfirmazioak
+%1 berrespen
 ```

 ```
         <source>Mined</source>
         <translation>Meatua</translation>

 YES
-The Basque word "Meatua" is incorrect and does not correspond to "Mined."
-The correct translation for "Mined" in the Bitcoin context (referring to coins or blocks obtained through mining) is "Meatutako."
+The translation "Meatua" is incorrect in Basque.
+The correct term for "Mined" in the context of Bitcoin (referring to coins that have been produced through mining) is "Meatua".
+However, "Meatua" in Basque more often means "mine" (noun: a mine, as in a coal mine).
+The correct translation for the verb "Mined" (as in "has been mined") is "Meatutako".

 Correct translation:
 Meatutako
 ```